mysociety/alaveteli/customising/config.md

   </dt>
   <dd>
       Set this to true, and the admin interface will be available to anonymous users.
-      Obviously, do not set this to be true in production environments.
+      Obviously, you should not set this to be true in production environments.
     <div class="more-info">
       <p>Example:</p>
       <ul>